 in the list, you will need to dial *8-977-PRAY (7729).
 Note: (1) sipbroker

-permanently discontinued; in particular the LES.NET numbers no longer
+permanently discontinued; in particular the LES.NET and IPKALL numbers have